opencadc/storage-inventory/vault-quota/Design.md

 # vault quota design/algorithms

-The definitive source of content-length (file size) of a DataNode coems from the `inventory.Artifact` table and it not known until a PUT to storage is completed.
+The definitive source of content-length (file size) of a DataNode comes from the `inventory.Artifact` table and it not known until a PUT to storage is completed.
 In the case of a `vault` service co-located with a single storage site (`minoc`), the new Artifact is visible in the database as soon as the PUT to `minoc` is